chapdel/fmc/docs/installation/in-an-existing-laravel-app.md

             \Spatie\Mailcoach\Domain\Campaign\Support\Replacers\CampaignNameCampaignReplacer::class,
         ],

-        /**
+        /*
-         * Here you can configure which template editor Mailcoach uses.
+         * Here you can configure which campaign template editor Mailcoach uses.
          * By default this is a text editor that highlights HTML.
          */
         'editor' => \Spatie\Mailcoach\Domain\Shared\Support\Editor\TextEditor::class,